kbembedded/mailstation/src/tools/mailsend/README.md

 The `mailsend` tool is the PC side to send data directly to the `Loader` app.

 Currently, the sources have not been compiled in a very long time.
 In this folder is a Windows executable, what is probably the source code to it, and a Windows DLL (it is a 64-bit DLL) for parallel port communication.
 The executable has been tested and confirmed on a 64-bit Windows 7 machine.

-## TODOs
-* Create a "stage 2" loader app.
-This would be more full featured, better integrated in to the Mailstation OS, etc. This would overwrite the smaller app.
-Once this is done, the original loader app can be shrunk down even further
-* Clean up and ensure mailsend can be compiled/run under modern OSs
-* Re-create the `mailsend` app for Mailstation, this would allow one Mailstation to bootstrap another without the use of a PC in the middle (and would be a testbed for direct p2p communication).